 -

-Despite strong earnings, the company's quarterly revenue showed a slight decline year-over-year, which could raise concerns about future growth sustainability.
+Despite a positive earnings report, the overall quarterly revenue was slightly below expectations, which could raise concerns about future performance.

 -